A Poem for Easter about Mary Magdalene -

 Today it isn't just women who grieve but people of both sexes and people of all age groups.
 War must surely be the worst thing in our world and so much money is spent on making more and more deadly weapons whilst people are dying of starvation and of disease.
 Jesus said that Death could not contain him in its grave and on the third day he showed himself to many people and, in particular to his disciples, the first one being Mary Magdalene, a true disciple.

-I'm so glad that teachers chose this poem to be included in my book: "Josie's Poems - Reflections" published by AMS Education Ltd, Leeds.
-I think it well deserves its place there.
+I'm so glad that teachers chose this poem to be included in my book: 'Josie's Poems - Reflections' published by AMS Education Ltd, Leeds.
+I think it well deserves its place there although the book is out of publishing now.
+It's in our library though.
 Josie